LucasDotCampos/HomeMovieFestival/readme.md

 ## Comments:

--   The project has the S3 implementation to upload image files, and its code is commented so anyone can use this application, even if having no Amazon Web Services account.
+-   If you try to put this project on Heroku, you will not be able to consume these images, you will need to upload these files on service like S3, so I made a middleware to upload images to S3 if you prefer.
+    You will need to put this middleware on routes you upload images.

 -   The frontend was made by my friend Juan Israel and its link is: https://github.com/JuanIWK3/HomeMovieFestival

+## P.S

+-   If you want to consume these images on a frontend application, you will need to use a route like in this example: <code>http://localhost:5555/files/profilepic.png</code>

 ## Requirements

 -   Node.js
 -   Create a postgres server (if you have Docker installed, you should use the following command)
 -   <code>docker run --name postgres -e POSTGRES_PASSWORD=admin -p 5432:5432 -d postgres</code>
--   Execute the migrations running: <code>npm run typeorm migration:run</code>
+-   Execute the migrations running: <code>npm run typeorm migration:run -d src/shared/typeorm/connection</code>
 -   Delete files' extension ".example": "ormconfig.json.example" and ".env.example"
 -   Execute "dev" script: <code>"npm run dev"</code>